NullArray/Mimir/README.md

 ## Update

 Some versions of PyCurl work better with some versions of SSL than others.
-This is important because HoneyDB makes use of OpenSSL and having a version that does not support it makes Mimir incompatible with honeyDB.
+This is important because HoneyDB makes use of OpenSSL and having a version that does not support it makes Mimir incompatible with HoneyDB.
 To that end I have added some logic that lets Mimir detect your version of PyCurl and automatically rebuild it from source to a version that does support OpenSSL.
 It does so by invoking the `rebuild.sh` shell script that is included in this repo.